x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 # Run Docker without root

 Docker is required to run GATK4 workflow.
-Root is needed, but you can also [run docker daemon without sudo](https://docs.docker.com/engine/security/rootless/) (see this page for more details).
+Root is needed, but you can also run docker daemon without sudo ([see docker docs for more details](https://docs.docker.com/engine/security/rootless/)).
+This section works for Ubuntu.
+Other OS may have some [prerequisites](https://docs.docker.com/engine/security/rootless/#prerequisites).

 ```sh
 curl -fsSL https://get.docker.com/rootless | sh